NaomiKleinhans/alx-higher_level_programming/0x08-python-more_classes/README.md

 Public class attribute print_symbol:
 Initialized to #
 Used as symbol for string representation
-Can be any type
-Instantiation with optional width and height: def __init__(self, width=0, height=0):
+Can be any typeInstantiation with optional width and height: def __init__(self, width=0, height=0):
-Public instance method: def area(self): that returns the rectangle area Public instance method: def perimeter(self): that returns the rectangle perimeter: if width or height is equal to 0, perimeter has to be equal to 0 print() and str() should print the rectangle with the character(s) stored in print_symbol: if width or height is equal to 0, return an empty string repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval() Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted
+Public instance method: def area(self): that returns the rectangle area Public instance method: def perimeter(self): that returns the rectangle perimeter: if width or height is equal to 0, perimeter has to be equal to 0print() and str() should print the rectangle with the character(s) stored in print_symbol: if width or height is equal to 0, return an empty string repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval() Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted